Party Wall: Chimney Breast Removal

 Is a Chimney a Party Wall?

-A Party Wall is a shared wall with a neighbour, for example in a terraced or semi-detached home.
-When both homeowners use or own the wall, any work on the wall must be agreed upon by both building owners.
+A Party Wall is usually a shared wall with a neighbour, for example in a terraced or semi-detached home.
+When both homeowners use or own the wall, any work on the wall must either be agreed upon by both owners, or allowed by a party wall agreement.

 If the chimney is not part of an adjoining wall, it is not a Party Wall.
 This would be the case if you live in a detached home or end of terrace, for example.